 • In recent years, homelessness in New York City has reached the highest levels since the Great Depression of the 1930s.

-• In January 2013, there were an all-time record 50,700 homeless people, including 12,100 homeless families with 21,200 homeless children, sleeping each night in the New York City municipal shelter system.
-Families comprise three-quarters of the homeless shelter population.
+• In April 2014, there were an all-time record 54,667 homeless people, including 13,001 homeless families with 23,116 homeless children, sleeping each night in the New York City municipal shelter system.
+Families comprise more than three-quarters of the homeless shelter population.

-• Over the course of the last City fiscal year (FY 2012), more than 105,000 different homeless men, women, and children slept in the New York City municipal shelter system.
-This includes nearly 40,000 different homeless New York City children.
+• Over the course of the last City fiscal year (FY 2013), more than 111,000 different homeless men, women, and children slept in the New York City municipal shelter system.
+This includes more than 40,000 different homeless New York City children.

-• The number of homeless New Yorkers sleeping each night in municipal shelters is now 61 percent higher than in January 2002, when Mayor Bloomberg took office.
+• The number of homeless New Yorkers sleeping each night in municipal shelters is now 75 percent higher than in January 2002, when former Mayor Bloomberg took office.

 • Research shows that the primary cause of homelessness, particularly among families, is lack of affordable housing.
 The U.S. Bureau of the Census has recorded a steady decline in the number of affordable rental apartments in New York City, at the same time that wages for low-income New Yorkers have stagnated or fallen -- thus creating a widening affordability gap.